BritneyLozza/beautiful-jekyll/aboutme.md

 My name is Britney Lozza.
 I have the following qualities:

-- I enjoy video games, my favourite is the Mass Effect series.
+- I enjoy video games, my favourite is the Mass Effect series and Grand Theft Auto 5 Online.
 - I'm an expert with computers.
 I run Linux instead of Windows or MacOS.
+- I'm transgender, diagnosed with autism spectrum disorder and a genius.

 What else do you need?